The modern Stanford MOSS replacement

 15M+

-Files Analyzed
+Files analyzed

 <2min

-Clean JSON API
+Clean JSON REST API

 Source code plagiarism occurs when programmers copy, modify, or disguise code from other sources without proper attribution.
 In academic settings, this includes students copying homework assignments, sharing solutions, or using code from GitHub, Stack Overflow, or online tutorials without permission.